In This Article

 Researchers have not fully understood the exact mechanism of how gut dysbiosis can lead to cerebrovascular and neurodegenerative diseases.

 Gut dysbiosis has been linked to neurological disorders, including Parkinson's, Alzheimer's, anxiety, and depression.
 Studies suggest it's potentially through gut-brain communication pathways.
-But more research is needed to understand the connection fully.
+However, more research is needed to understand the connection fully.

 Your intestinal wall has tight junction proteins that are like seals between the cells in the gut lining.
 They regulate the permeability of the intestinal barrier.